crate/croud/docs/commands/subscriptions.rst

 ``subscriptions create``
 ========================

-Creates a new contract subscription in an organization.

 .. note::

    This command is only available for superusers.

+Create a new contract subscription in an organization.

 .. argparse::
    :module: croud.__main__
    :func: get_parser
    :prog: croud
    :path: subscriptions create
+   :nodescription:

 Example
 -------